Microsoft Active Accessibility: Architecture

 Because logical navigation is widely used by Active Accessibility clients, all servers must ensure full support for this form of navigation.

-For more information, see Microsoft Active Accessibility.
+For more information, see the Active Accessibility SDK.

 Active Accessibility uses hit testing to drill down through the IAccessible hierarchy to retrieve an IAccessible object for the UI element at a specified screen location.
-OLEACC's AccessibleObjectFromPoint function relies on proper support for IAccessible::accHitTest to find the appropriate UI element.
+OLEACC's AccessibleObjectFromPoint API relies on proper support for IAccessible::accHitTest to find the appropriate UI element.
 Therefore, all visual UI elements must support hit testing through the accHitTest method.

 Server developers need to ensure that appropriate WinEvents are generated for all UI elements, including window-based UI elements, windowless UI elements, and UI elements with highly customized behavior.